ReCalles/100-days-of-coding-udemy/days_1_14/day_6/README.md

 ## 3. Reeborg's World: Hurdle Challenges

 The lessons of Day 6 are put into practice through a series of challenges in Reeborg's World, demonstrating the progression from simple loops to more complex, condition-driven logic.
+The reference images for these exercises can be found inside the `02_reeborgs_world_exercises` folder.

 ### Exercise 1: Hurdle Race (Fixed)
 -   **Goal**: Guide Reeborg through a hurdle race where the number of hurdles is always the same.